matthewsides/Networking/README.md

 In addition the network is robust in the sense that noone is in charge, though consequently an issue is if someone leaves the network during a download the information is lost.

 ### Client Server

+The client server is a centeralised distrubution network model that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients.

 ### Cloud Cluster